Ancairon/distributed-systems-assignment/README.md

 and typing the password you selected.

-- After that, you can add the first user (admin is reccomended to be able to add more users from the UI) by:
+- After that, you can add the first user (admin is recommended to be able to add more users from the UI) by:

+Then run the application to create the tables and then in the mysql terminal, run:

 ```
 use ds_db;